Is Killing an Owl Truly Bad Luck? Discover the Facts

 In various cultures, the owl is often intertwined with superstitions surrounding doom and death, similar to black cats and crows.
 For instance, among Native American tribes like the Apache and Cree, there is a belief that dreaming of owls or hearing their calls that are not answered by another bird may signify that death is soon to come.

-Is Owl a bad luck?
+Is Owl bad luck?

 Throughout history, owls have been viewed as harbingers of bad luck and death, deeply entrenched in folklore and myth.
 One popular belief is that bad luck will befall anyone who hears an owl hoot three times.